How do I know I’m ruminating about an obsession and not just worrying generally?

 But isn’t this like blocking obsessional thoughts, won’t ruminating just start-up again?

 Not exactly, because intrusive thoughts are involuntary and cannot be controlled; yet behaviours can be controlled, whether mental or physical.
 And so in this instance you are stopping a behaviour, not a direct obsession.

 Yes, most likely because resisting any form of compulsion there is usually an initial increase in anxiety, so do prepare yourself for this and know that anxiety does reduce in its own time.
 Really, it’s bearing with the rise and fall of anxiety that’s important, because by doing so you eventually start to build distress tolerance.
 Also remind yourself that ruminating also increases anxiety the more you go through the what-if scenarios, and so in the long run shifting state is the healthier option.

 How can I make sure I don’t go back to ruminating?

 One useful tip is to convince yourself that any further ruminating will be given attention to in one hour and for a strict amount of time, let’s say 10 minutes attention.
 It might be that when an hour passes you’ll have forgotten to come back and address the issue.
-However, if after an hour has passed and you are hard-pressed to fall back into ruminating, then ask yourself after the 10- minute attention, where will further ruminating lead, and then once again persuade yourself to come back in an hour.
-The way out of this spiral is to be stubborn in training yourself to resist becoming negatively preoccupied for longer than is necessary and instead becoming more in control of rationally prioritising your thoughts to help you find workable solutions.
+However, if after an hour has passed and you are hard-pressed to fall back into ruminating, then first use a timer, and when this calls time after 10 minutes, ask yourself how you’ll respond thereafter – for example, to continue dwelling and feeling worse for it; or persuading yourself to revisit the situation in an hour.
+Basically, the way out of this spiral is to be stubborn in training yourself to resist becoming negatively preoccupied for longer than is necessary and instead becoming more in control of rationally prioritising your thoughts to help you find workable solutions.